Work Permits for Italy

 Working residence permit application process

 Every Italian province has an office that the government describes a one-stop shop for immigration (Sportello Unico per l’Immigrazione).
 These offices are responsible for the entire process of hiring foreign workers in Italy.
-Before an application for a residence permit can be made, the expat’s Italian employer must first apply for clearance (nulla osta al lavoro) at their nearest one-stop immigration centre.
+Before an application for a residence permit can be made, the expat’s Italian employer must first apply for clearance (nulla osta al lavoro) at their nearest immigration centre.

 While the expat applicant will be required to submit certain documents, the employer takes responsibility for much of the application.
 Expats must have signed an employment contract with their employer before applying for a working residence permit, since it has to be submitted to the company’s local provincial immigration office as part of their application to hire a foreigner.